BrandtNorwood/ScheduleForge/README.txt

 ----TODO----
 -Output Generation
- *Import and Read a CSV File
- *Parse the file into an array of employee objects -Parse times into objects that can be filters by PTO Requests -Parse PTO Requests weather by day or times
- *filter out PTO requests
+ *Parse the file into an array of employee objects *filter out PTO requests
  *generate the table
   -select colors from color table depending on index number